-Claim: A large number of "missing" UPS uniforms were acquired by terrorists.
+Claim: Terrorists have acquired a large number of "missing" UPS uniforms.

 Example:[Collected via e-mail, 2003]

 A large number of UPS uniforms have gone missing.

 Please inform all properties to check ID's and be alert to "replacement" delivery personnel.

 SECURITY ALERT: $32,000 worth of UPS uniforms have been purchased over the last 30 days by person(s) unknown.
 Law enforcement is working on the case however no suspect(s) have been indentified.
 Subjects may try to gain access by wearing one of these uniforms.
 If anyone has suspicions about a UPS delivery (i.e., no truck but driver, no UPS identification, etc., contact UPS to verify employment).

 If you see or have seen a UPS delivery from an unknown driver please ask for proper ID and be alert to any suspicious packages or deliveries.
 Please notify building security or appropriate law enforcement.

 There has been a huge purchase, $32,000.00 worth, of United Parcel Service (UPS) uniforms on eBay over the last (30) thirty days.
 This could represent a serious threat as bogus drivers can drop off anything to anyone with deadly consequences.